The heart rate monitor - an athlete's best friend

 Tony Paladin explains how a heart rate monitor can help you to achieve your fitness objectives.

-The combination of frequency, intensity and duration is the art every athlete and coach carefully balance in the quest for success.
+The combination of frequency, intensity, and duration is the art every athlete and coach carefully balance in the quest for success.
 Whether it be winning the Olympic gold medal or just losing 5 kilograms, the optimal combination of these three key elements will culminate in the realisation of one's fitness goals.
 The fundamental question is: "how much of each does one factor into their training program taking individuality into account"?
-The answer to this question is effective heart rate training.
+The answer to this question is practical heart rate training.

-With the correct implementation of this simple tool, one can be enabled to achieve their fitness and weight loss goals without overtraining or having to follow a draconian diet.
+With the correct implementation of this simple tool, one can achieve fitness and weight loss goals without overtraining or following a draconian diet.
 One will also have peace of mind that sufficient work is being done to elicit an appropriate training stimulus.
-Having been involved at top level rowing for 10 years, I compare our approach now to the approach even just a decade ago.
+Having been involved at top-level rowing for ten years, I compared our approach now to the process a decade ago.
 Initially, we used to train daily, close to upper-end intensity capacity (only once per day).
-Each and every session became a race and it was not deemed successful unless you had been fatigued.
+Each session became a race, and it was not deemed successful unless you had been fatigued.

 It worked of course; we were an extremely well-conditioned bunch of athletes who could hold their own for most of our racing distance of 2km.
-The problem was that on an international level, being world class for the first 1500 meters of a 2000-meter race was not good enough.
+The problem was that on an international level, being world-class for the first 1500 meters of a 2000-meter race was not good enough.
 It also was not good enough that we lost 4 of our top athletes within one year due to "burn out", "overtraining" and "fatigue".
-The following year we changed coaches and he encouraged us to all start using heart rate monitors during our training sessions.
+The following year we changed coaches, and he encouraged us to all start using heart rate monitors during our training sessions.
 He re-structured our training programs to include more minutes at a lower intensity.
-He explained that our previous training methods included too much anaerobic work.
+He explained that our previous training methods had too much anaerobic work.
 This done often enough or with insufficient rest can result in damage to the muscles.